Download Belgium Guide

 13th Salary

-A 13th salary may apply depending on the Joint Labour Committee.
-For those employers who do pay a 13th-month bonus, it is typically paid at the end of the year.
+A 13th salary may apply depending on the Joint Labor Committee.
+For those employers who pay a 13th-month bonus, it is typically paid at the end of the year.
 In addition, some employers also add half of a 14th month’s pay.

 In the first and last year of employment, the 13th-month bonus is paid pro-rata, assuming the employee doesn’t work a full calendar year.